Diving in Tonga

 Electricity, Telephone and Internet Access

-Electricity in Tonga is 240 volts, 50 cycles, so an adapter will be needed for US visitors.
-The country code for the Tonga is 676 and direct dial service is fast and clear.
-Check with your service provider for long distance/roaming information and costs.
+Electricity in Tonga is 240 volts, 50 cycles, so an adapter will be needed for U.S. visitors.
+The outlets hae 2 flat pins in a V shape.
+The country code for Tonga is 676.
+Check with your cell provider for interational plans for text, data and voice, which can connect through Tongas 2 telecommunication companies with fiber broadband.
+Some hotels offer WiFi.

 Language & Currency

-Tongan and English are the official languages and the local currency is the pa’anga (TOP), check the current exchange rate
+Tongan and English are the official languages and the local currency is the pa’anga (TOP), locally referred to with the symbol T$.
+Check the current exchange rate

-Tonga is located in the Pacific Ocean and is comprised of 169 islands (36 inhabited).
-The total land area is approximately 289 square miles.
-The main island of Tongatapu is approximately 100 square miles.
+Tonga is located in the Pacific Ocean and is comprised of 170 islands, many uninhabited.
+Tonga is east of Fiji, south of Samoa and north of New Zealand.
+The total land area is approximately 290 square miles.
+The main island of Tongatapu, where some 70% of the population lives, is approximately 100 square miles.

 The population of Tonga is approximately 106,326 (2016).